 The Slate Trail

 This trail is rocky in a specific, painful way.
 The surface is sharp slate fragments — flat, angled stones that will slice a road-biased tire wide open if you ride them at street pressures.
-I drop my rear tire to roughly 1.4 bar (20 psi) before riding this section, which gives the rubber more flex to absorb the sharp edges without cutting.
-I run dual-sport tires (Mitas E-07 on the 250NK), and I’ve still picked one slate point out of the rear tire with pliers at the end of a long day.
+Drop the rear tire to roughly 1.4 bar (20 psi) before this section so the rubber flexes enough to absorb the sharp edges without cutting.
+Even on dual-sport tires (a Mitas E-07 or similar), expect to be picking the odd slate point out of the rear with pliers at the end of a long day.

 If you’re on touring tires at street pressures, you will get a puncture on this trail.
 Not a maybe — a certainty inside 6 km.
 Bring a tubeless plug kit and a 12V compressor, or don’t ride this one.